mitchcapper/libhsts/docs/hsts-make-dafsa.md

 # <a name="Copyright"/>Copyright

-  `hsts-make-dafsa` was written by Olle Liljenzin as part of the Chromium project and has been modified by Tim Rühsen.
+  `make-dafsa` was written by Olle Liljenzin as part of the Chromium project to create a DAFSA representation of the Public Suffix List.
+It has been modified by Tim Rühsen as `hsts-make-dafsa` to generate DAFSA from Chromium's HSTS preload list.

   The code and its documentation is governed by a BSD-style license.